 So if Eastbourne becomes a carbon neutral town well before 2030, there’s no reason why it couldn’t go on to become a truly zero-carbon town by 2030.
 Eastbourne would then become a true Ecobourne, a town born-again as a pioneer for the re-greening of our pleasant land, where everybody enjoys clean air, water, healthy food, and a flourishing nature!

 Finance Director of Eastbourne Eco Action Network CIC.
-Co-ordinator of Eastbourne & District Friends of the Earth.
+Co-Chair of Board of Directors of Eastbourne Food Partnership CIC.
 Fellow of theRSA.org